 Another way to detect mold is to consider whether you or your family have been experiencing the physical symptoms of mold exposure.
 These can include the following:

 - Sore throat

-As you can tell, all of the above symptoms are related to a multitude of illness, especially a common cold.
-You will be able to distinguish between a common illness and mold however if you notice your symptoms are worse when you leave the home.
-If others in your home also display similar symptoms, as well as happening over a long stretch of time, you may have a mold problem.
+All of the above symptoms may be related to a multitude of illnesses — especially allergies and the common cold.
+However, you can distinguish between a common illness and mold exposure if you can determine whether the symptoms are worse on evenings and weekends, when you spend more time at home.
+Also, if others in your home display similar symptoms over a long stretch of time, you may have a mold problem.